emberjs/rfcs/text/0000-explicit-dependency-injection.md

 Instead of using strings or inferred injections, the guides should be updated to use the Class definition of a service that it intends to inject.

-Eventually, we'll want to introduce a deprecation for string injections to minimize different injection techniques.

 ## Drawbacks